Photo by Claire Ritz, Courtesy of Artist and Lehmann Maupin

 Darryl Westly’s Interior with Ceiling (2016) may very well respond to this necessity.
 Like much of the artist’s work, this painting challenges classical structures and subject matters by incorporating contemporary phenomena and literally restructuring spaces.

 This idea is further brought to light via Nari Ward’s Apollo / Poll (2017).
-The sculpture features an intermittently blinking A and second O in the historic theater’s name: perhaps reflecting the importance of political participation to protect and foster Black spaces, despite widespread disenfranchisement resulting from this broken system.
+The neon sculpture of the word “APOLLO” features an intermittently blinking A and second O in the historic theater’s name–perhaps a statement on the importance of political participation to protect and foster Black spaces despite the widespread disenfranchisement resulting from a broken system.

 Opening spaces is ever-important at a moment when, as of 2019, Black artists are the most underrepresented ethnicity in major American museum collections (Topaz).
-The essentiality of valuing contributions by people from marginalized communities is a message further conveyed in the punchy-yet-saccharine pieces such as Sell To Black Collectors (Green) (2020) by multi-media collagist Genevieve Gaignard.
+The essentiality of valuing contributions by people from marginalized communities is a message further conveyed in the romantic yet poignant pieces such as Sell To Black Collectors (Green) (2020) by multi-media collagist Genevieve Gaignard.

 Persistent racial injustice in America has possibly reached a turning point since the ignition of both physical and digital activism over this past month.
-In concluding this project, I wanted to include pieces which point towards hopeful sentiment: one artwork being Nick Cave’s brilliant installation, Until (2016).
+In concluding this project, one in particular that stands out and points towards hopeful sentiment is Nick Cave’s brilliant installation, Until (2016).
 The piece commences with an immersive field of glittering foil appendages, representing the grim reality of racially-biased gun violence and police brutality.
-Walking through the forged path reveals a quite incredible destination.
+Walking through the forged path reveals an incredible destination.
 Suspended one story above the ominous meadow is a platform: a tapestry of opaque crystals and chandeliers, obscuring a bountiful Eden of ceramic animals above, and figuratively accessible by several scaffolded neon ladders.
 Until’s ending evokes some heaven-like place, some future state of calm antedating the multitudinous, present calamities.

 Photo: Smithsonian American Art Museum